The Half-Way Girl: Plot

-As described in a film magazine reviews, Poppy La Rue is given a job in the hotel as “private hostess”(generally a silent film era euphemism for prostitute) as an alternative to jail when her theatrical troupe from the United States is stranded and cannot pay the hotel bill in Singapore.
+As described in a film magazine review, Poppy La Rue is given a job in the hotel as “private hostess” (generally a silent film era euphemism for prostitute) as an alternative to jail when her theatrical troupe from the United States is stranded and cannot pay the hotel bill in Singapore.
 She becomes interested in Phil Douglas, a nerve shattered war veteran disgusted with life.
 Douglas kills “The Crab” in an attempted theft of Douglas’ wallet.
 He is put on board the ship Mandalay by Poppy despite that the highest police official in India has threatened to send her to Malay Street if she continues to interest herself in Douglas.
 She is rescued from Malay Street, the red-light district, and put on the Mandalay by Jardine, a plantation owner, who is determined to have Poppy.
 The vessel catches fire and Poppy rescues Douglas from the ship's hold, and he rescues Poppy from Jardine's advances.
 They manage to get in a lifeboat just before the ship explodes, and they are picked up by another ship.
 It is learned that the police official, mentioned, is the father of Douglas, who wants the couple to separate, but finally he accepts Poppy as a daughter-in-law.
 Poppy and Douglas are married.